Fabulous-Samurai/cpp_dynamic_calc/README.md

+C++ Dynamic Thread-Safe Calculation Engine

+    Not just a calculator; an architectural journey from procedural roots to a modern, multi-paradigm calculation engine.

+This project isn't just about doing math—it's a testament to Modern C++ (C++20) architecture.
+It documents the transformation of a rigid, procedural codebase into a flexible, thread-safe system, leveraging advanced patterns like Strategy, Dependency Injection, and Data-Oriented Design.

 🚀 The Architectural Evolution

 This engine wasn't built in a day; it was forged through four distinct evolutionary phases, each tackling a specific software engineering nightmare: